-If you require a private medical, please contact Sabrina to arrange the appointment.
+If you require a private medical, please contact Julia Allbones to arrange the appointment.
 Private appointments are booked outside of our normal surgery working hours, (usually 4pm) and involve a private fee.
 There is always a waiting list for these appointments so please give us as much notice as possible.

 Private Charges in General Practice

 Why is there a charge for this letter/service?

 The NHS provides certain services which GPs offer and for which they are paid by the NHS.
 There are many things which patients request from GPs which are not covered by this.
 All of these things need to be paid for as nothing can be done for free.